 I am a qualified specialist SEN teacher (QTS) ASC ( 3- 19yrs) with 25 years of teaching experience in public, independent and PRU schools.
 My teaching experience ranges from HOD in mainstream secondary and primary schools, dyslexia specialist, specialist remedial (LD), (PFU) primary class teacher, lecturer, student and lecturer academic support and 1:1 facilitation in the transitioning of learners from PFU to mainstream (teenagers).
 I have mostly dealt with children who are bright, average to above average (including very gifted and talented) who are highly anxious, underachieving academical...
 Read More

 My sessions also address the 'hidden curriculum' the essential life skills one needs.
 Most children with learning disabilities need work in these areas.
 It is often their lack of these skills that separates them from their peers and makes learning overwhelming, challenging and builds a gradual hatred and dread for school and learning.
-Skills addressed would include organisation (in all aspects), planning, study skills, note taking (selection of relevant facts), time management, boosting self-esteem and confidence.
-Being the parent of an LD with multiple comorbidities child gives me a different insight when addressing a child's needs and working with the family dynamic.
+Skills addressed would include organisation (in all aspects), planning, study skills, note taking (selection of relevant facts), time management, boosting self-esteem, confidence and resilience.
+Being the parent of a child who presented with LD with multiple comorbidities gives me a different insight when addressing a child's needs and working with the family dynamic.
 These different but ‘special’ children can have a huge effect on changing the family dynamic.
 In addition, as an experienced SEN teacher and familiar with the working environment (the internal and external players involved) I am well equipped to collaborate and work in a team, if needed.
 This stems from my experience

 My 3 degrees broadened my subject teaching scope and base, especially when supporting SEN learners.